SamuXarick/LuDiAI-AfterFix/readme.txt

 Approximate number of days in transit for road routes:
     Lower values may help pathfinding faster, but at the cost of lesser profits.
 Higher values may slow pathfinding and may not necessarily yield the best profits, assuming the default engines are being used.
-AI random value of up to -5/+5 is added on startup, and the limit can never go below 10 or above 150.
+A random value of up to -5/+5 is added on startup, and the limit can never go below 10 or above 150.